joshualmitchell/joshualmitchell.github.io/_posts/2018-01-04-to-potential-employers.md

 This page serves to augment my resume (by providing more details).

-Most of my professional work exerience is related to software development, but since I'm moving towards a data science / engineering related career, I'm going to emphasize that experience (which is mostly from academia / personal projects).
+Most of my professional work exerience is related to software development, but since I'm moving towards a data science / engineering related career, I'm going to emphasize my data-related experience, which is mostly from academia and personal projects.

 ## Projects